open-data-fabric/open-data-fabric/rfcs/005-dataset-annotations.md

 We decide to delay the decision for now until we do more research on standards and investigate replacing data model with `IPLD`.

-In addition to basic annotation metadata we will also have files associated with datasets.
+In addition to basic annotative metadata we will also have files associated with datasets.
 These could be:
 - A simple README file in different text formats
 - Images used in the README
 - A set of notebooks that demonstrate how to use datasets